RafaelRapozzo/licaoazure/readme.md

 - [Scroll-Reavel](https://scrollrevealjs.org)

 ## :memo: Licença
 Este projeto esta sobe a licença MIT.
-Consulte a [LICENÇA](){Mudar no reasele} para obter mais informações.
+Consulte a [LICENÇA](./LICENSE) para obter mais informações.